-For all downlighters installed into a ceiling, the Electrical Safety Council recommends the use of ‘fire rated’ downlighters fitted with ‘aluminium’ reflector lamps (see ‘Different lamp types’) to ensure fire and excessive heat are kept out of cavities.
+For all downlighters installed into a ceiling, it is recommended to use of ‘fire rated’ downlighters fitted with ‘aluminium’ reflector lamps (see ‘Different lamp types’) to ensure fire and excessive heat are kept out of cavities.
 Also, where a downlighter is likely to be covered with thermal insulation in the cavity, it’s important to choose a downlighter that will operate safely under these conditions.

-Are You Thinking of Installing New Downlighters?The Electrical Safety Council recommends that you use a registered electrician to install your downlighters and that you keep the manufacturer’s instructions in a safe place for future reference, such as when you need to replace a lamp.
+Are You Thinking of Installing New Downlighters?It is recommended that you use a registered electrician to install your downlighters and that you keep the manufacturer’s instructions in a safe place for future reference, such as when you need to replace a lamp.

 When fitting replacement lamps it is good to pay attention to:

 - Check the packaging and the downlighter for details of correct replacement lamps and do not exceed the maximum allowed wattage;